 creating a strong and balanced immune system

 Prebiotics are found in most fruits and vegetables.
+Some of the best sources of prebiotics include:

 artichoke